-Procaterolum Uses, Dosage, Side Effects, Food Interaction and all others data.
+Procaterolum Uses, Dosage, Side Effects and more

 A long-acting beta-2-adrenergic receptor agonist.
 It is a potent bronchodilator that may be administered orally or by aerosol inhalation.